simonmichael/hledger/doc/SPEC-lots.md

   It is recorded with hledger lot syntax (consolidated {} notation);
   we can also read ledger lot syntax (separate {}, [], () annotations).

-A posting amount can have transacted cost and/or cost basis.
-When displaying a posting with both, we show cost basis before transacted cost (like beancount).

 "Transacted cost" is an awkward term, overlapping with "cost basis", but it avoids too much change from the historical "cost", and we don't have a better alternative, currently.

 The hledger manual has more detail on these.

+A posting amount can have transacted cost, cost basis, both, or neither.
+When displaying a posting with both, we show cost basis before transacted cost (like beancount).

 ## Lot names